by Cassi Clausen, Open School staff

 But the one that’s really stuck with me is the coach/player metaphor.
 If you think of yourself as a coach for your child, rather than their referee, you may find yourself being more empathetic and effective.
 The coach goes alongside the player, while the referee blows a whistle in their face.
 The coach demonstrates how the game is played, giving the player tips on the best way to dunk or pitch, while the referee points out the fouls and has no room for mercy.

 The best coaches were players themselves, and so they speak from a place of experience and empathy.
 They don’t just hand out punishments for poor playing, they admonish and then show the correct way.
 In fact, they may have to do this multiple times for the same mistakes.

 A coach doesn’t just tell a player what they’re doing wrong.
 They show them the right way to do it.
 Your child is angry and hits you.
 Yes, that’s wrong — you should point that out.
-But what should he have done with that anger instead?
-He has the emotion (and it’s not wrong to be angry), but still needs to be coached on how to deal with it.
-Perhaps he could hit a pillow instead?
+But what should they have done with that anger instead?
+They have the emotion (and it’s not wrong to be angry), but they still need to be coached on how to deal with it.
+Perhaps they could hit a pillow instead?
 Or go outside and yell?
 Or throw a stuffed animal at the wall?
-He needs healthy ways to channel his emotions, and we are the ones to teach him how.
+They need healthy ways to channel their emotions, and we are the ones to teach them how.

 Some other examples: